-Some medications such as aspirin, ibuprofen, certain antibiotics and diuretics can be "ototoxic" or can damage the inner ear, resulting in tinnitus.
+Some medications such as aspirin, ibuprofen, certain antibiotics, and diuretics can be "ototoxic" - damage the inner ear, resulting in tinnitus.

-A potentially more serious form of tinnitus can sound like a heartbeat (pulsatile); it could indicate the presence of a tumor in the head and neck or the ear.
+A potentially more serious form of tinnitus can sound like a heartbeat (pulsatile); it could indicate an abnormal growth, perhaps a tumor or an abnormal connection between a vein and artery, in the region of the ear.
 This type of tinnitus requires a medical evaluation as soon as possible.

 Risk factors for tinnitus

 Tinnitus is a common problem in the general population with notable risk factors that increase one's risk of developing the condition.
-Some of these are modifiable while others are not.
 These include:

 - Noise exposure from work, headphones, concerts, explosives

 - Gender - men are affected more than women